MoreOutput/RockMUD/README.md

 * Everything is JavaScript / JSON.
 * Engine should be easily modified to allow it to power RPG web apps.

+Notes on dependencies:
-Note: Not using a node MVC framework.
-Client-side I use DOJO 1.8.
+* Not using a Node MVC framework.
+* Client side I use DOJO 1.8
+* socket.io >= .9
+* Node > .8.3

-Current 'features' in v.1.5:
+Currently in v.1.5:
-* Simple
+* Simple architecture with no whitelisting of commands
-* Character creation (Races, Classes, Stats) and saving as json files.
+* Character creation (Races, Classes, Stats, Passwords) and saving as json files.
 * Channels
-* Uniform way of outling commands, with permission checking
+* Uniform way of scripting commands -- with user permission checking
 * JSON areas with room parsing of items, monsters, exits
 * Asynchronous, no Globals
+* Alaises.
+Defined client side.
-* Various 'standard' commands: who, look, help, score, save, title, quit
+* Various 'standard' commands: who, look, help, score, save, title, quit, get, drop

-Quick install tip: make sure to have a version of socket.io >= .9 in the node_modules folder as I have decided to not include socket.io with this branch.
-I will do my best to make sure I keep up with it.
-Node > .8.3
+* AMD Loader for client side scripts